MetExplore/met4j/met4j-core/README.md

 Name of the metabolite m1 : M1Bis
 ```

+###### Remove elements from a BioNetwork

+The method "removeOnCascade" allows to remove several elements from a network.
+The OnCascade suffix means that related elements could be removed when some elements are removed.

+_Remove on cascade a metabolite_

+- The metabolite is removed from each of the reactions where it occurs
+- If the reaction does not contain metabolites anymore, it is also removed
+- It is removed from each compartment where it occurs.
+If the compartment does not contain
+any component anymore, it is removed.
+- It is removed from each enzyme where it occurs.
+If the enzyme does not contain any enzyme,
+it is removed

+_Remove on cascade a protein_
+- It is removed from each enzyme where it occurs.
+If the enzyme does not contain any enzyme,
+it is removed
+- It is removed from each compartment where it occurs.
+If the compartment does not contain
+any component anymore, it is removed

+_Remove on cascade a gene_
+- Remove proteins coded by this gene

+_Remove on cascade a reaction_
+- Is removed from each pathway where it occurs.
+If the pathway is empty after that, the pathway
+is also removed

 ###### Check if an entity is in a BioNetwork

 The method "contains" of the BioNetwork class allows to check the presence of any entity cited